 - Oversee an organization’s network team to confirm alignment to the details of network management policies.
 Avoid unnecessarily exposing network infrastructure assets and ensure correct configuration for those that must be exposed.

 - Protect and monitor network endpoints.
 Organizations that monitor endpoints are able to provide an early warning of potential problems.

-- Develop a process to confirm that active certificate management programs are in place and are being implemented.
+- Develop a process to confirm that the business/ company has implemented active certificate management programs.

 For more information, visit uschamber.com